RazorrrZ/Mahou/README.md

 - Added feature to highlight Scroll Lock when language 1 is active.

 **v1.4.2.1**<br/>
-- Added feature to disable check for update at startup.
+- Added option to disable check for update at startup.

 **v1.4.3.0**<br/>
 - Rewrited convert line feature to support new feature, Convert Multiple last words.